Financial decisions. They’re already hard enough as an individual, and even harder to do with another person who has their own independent ideas.

 With SoFi Money it is easy to share

-an account with your partner.
+a cash management account with your partner.

 Write It Out